In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 It is common to find churros in the morning for breakfast in Mexico City or later in the day for snacks.

-Street vendors carrying baskets of churros and will tempt you with the lightly sweet odors.
+Street vendors carrying baskets of churros will tempt you with light, sweet, and fried odors.

 Stores that sell churros are called churrerias.
-El Moro in Mexico City is one of the most famous churrerias in the country.
+El Moro in Mexico City is one of the most famous churreria in the country.

-Founded in 1935 by a Spanish immigrant, El Moro quickly gained popularity.
-There are now 12 El Moro locations across Mexico City dedicated to selling churros.
+Founded in 1935 by a Spanish immigrant, El Moro quickly gained popularity; there are now 12 locations across Mexico City dedicated to selling churros.

 The best is to enjoy your churros at the original location in Centro Historico.
 Order a side of hot chocolate to dip the churros and get the full appreciation of these addictive sweets.

-Address: Eje Central Lazaro Cardenas 42, Mexico City – check El Moro website for more locations
+Address: Eje Central Lazaro Cardenas 42, Mexico City – check the El Moro website for more locations

-Along with traditional Mexico City food, the country has a wide range of alcoholic and non-alcoholic beverages.
+Along with traditional foods, the country has a wide range of alcoholic and non-alcoholic beverages.

-For dinner, accompany your meal with amazing Mexican wines from the Baja California region.
+For dinner, accompany your meal with amazing wines from the Baja California region.

-Tequila and Mezcal are both alcoholic drinks made from the agave plant.
-Tequila hails from the small town of Tequila, in Jalisco and is made from blue agave.
+Tequila and Mezcal are both drinks made from the agave plant.
+Tequila hails from the small town of Tequila, in Jalisco, and is made from blue agave.

 Whereas, Mezcal can be produced anywhere in Mexico from more than 30 varieties of agave.